craftercms/docs/source/.new-ia/by-role/developer/templated/targeting.rst

 Configuring
 ^^^^^^^^^^^

-Let's configure targeting based on roles by clicking on |siteTools| in the Sidebar, then clicking on **Configuration** and finally selecting **User Interface Configuration** from the dropdown box.
+Let's configure targeting based on roles by clicking on |projectTools| in the Sidebar, then clicking on **Configuration** and finally selecting **User Interface Configuration** from the dropdown box.

 Add the following to the ``Audience Targeting`` widget: